dhup04/vsd_2024/README.md

 Before creating the pocket identify the region where we need to crete the pocket.
 Now will deposite a layer of photoresist(~1um) on which we will create some mask1 using UV light.

-image

 Unwanted area has been exposed using UV light.
 And we get pattern the exposed area is getting washed away.

-image

 In the next step mask will be removed and doing etching of Si3N4 layer on the exposed area.

-image

 Now, next step is to remove photoresist by chamical reaction, because now to Si3N4 layer itslef behaves like good protecting layer for Sio2 layer. now,We will place it in the oxidation furnace. if we do LOCOS (local oxidation of silicon) process, the exposed sio2 part will grow and bird break also form.
 This grown sio2 will provide the perfect isolation between two PMOS and NMOS.
 This is how we protect two transistor communicating with each other.

-image

 Next step is to remove the Si3N4 using hot phospheric acid.

-image

 Formation of N-well and P-well
 3) N-well and P-well formation:- we can not form P-well and N-well at a same time. we have to protect a region while forming one of the region by photoresist.
 And then using mask 2 and UV light, we will do patterning of photoresist to form P-well.

-image

 Now, the area where we want to form the P-well is exposed. now we remove the mask and by applying the ion implantaton method (~200kev)to form P-well using Boron.
 But still it is P implant.
 After performing the high temparature anneling, it will become P-well.

-image

-We wiil do a similar process to form N-well by using mask 3 and using Phosphorus ions.
+We will do a similar process to form N-well by using mask 3 and using Phosphorus ions.

-image

 Till now depth of wells are not define. so, by putting into the high temparature furnace (drive-in diffusion), we will define the depth of wells.

-image

 Formation of gate terminal
 4)Gate formation:- Gate terminal is the most important terminal of the PMOS and NMOS because from the gate terminal only we can control the thresold voltage. doping concentration and oxide capacitance will control the thresold voltage.so, first we are maintain the doping concentration here. for that we use mask 4 and again doing the ion implantation of boron ion at lower energy (~60kev).

-image

 same process we will repeat for N-well also by using mask 5 and Arsenic ion.

-image

 Next step is that we have to fix the oxide layer. but before that we have to remove the oxide layer because this layer is got dammeged because of the privious processes. so,first we remove the layer using HF solution and again re-grown the high quality oxide layer with same thickness.

 The final step is the deposition of polysilicon layer over oxide layer with more impurities for low resistance gate terminal.Then etched out this polysilicon layer by using mask 6 and photoresist.

-image

-After etching, remove the photoresist and gate terminal looks like,

-image

 Lightly doped drain (LDD) formation
 5) LDD formation:- Here, we actully want P+,P-,N doping profile in the PMOS and N+,N-,P doping profile for NMOS.
 Reason for that is